studiozeffa/react-native-training-course/challenges/lists.md

 - Modify the FlatList item to include the contact's avatar and age.
 The age should be displayed below the name, with the avatar to the left of both.
 - Add a chevron to the right hand side of the list item, but only on iOS:
   - Use the [expo vector icons](https://docs.expo.io/versions/latest/guides/icons.html#expovector-icons) package, and search for the appropriate icon to use.
-  - Ensure the icon is vertically centered inside the item, is coloured #777 and has a size of 16.
+  - Ensure the icon is vertically centered inside the item, is coloured #ddd and has a size of 16.
 - Add an icon to the headerbar of the Detail view.
 When the icon is tapped, open the [Expo WebBrowser](https://docs.expo.io/versions/latest/sdk/webbrowser.html) with the URL of the contact's favourite film.
 (Hint: use a `TouchableOpacity`, and check out the [React Navigation docs](https://reactnavigation.org/docs/header-buttons.html) for an example of headerbar buttons).